 I received my Ph.D. in statistics from the University of Chicago in 1980.
 My early work was in geometrical methods, in the mid-1980s I turned to Bayesian inference, and then in 2000 I began studying statistical methods in neuroscience.
-I am actively involved not only in the Department of Statistics (where I served as head for nine years), but also the Machine Learning Department and the Center for the Neural Basis of Cognition (where I am currently Interim Co-Director).
+I am actively involved not only in the Department of Statistics & Data Science (where I served as head for nine years), but also the Machine Learning Department and the Neuroscience Institute.